The-Software-Gorilla/tdd-by-example/cs/ch14/README.md

 # Test-Driven Development - C# - Chapter 14

-This solution contains a code for Chapter 14 of the book ["Test-Driven Development By Example" by Kent Beck](https://a.co/d/1sr05eT).
+This solution contains code for Chapter 14 of the book ["Test-Driven Development By Example" by Kent Beck](https://a.co/d/1sr05eT).
 The code is written in C# and uses the NUnit testing framework for the tests.

 For information on how to set up the repository, please see the [README in the ch00](../ch00/README.md) folder.

 ## Chapter 14 - Change
 This chapter introduces the `CurrencyPair` class to represent currency pairs for exchange rates.
 The `Bank` class is modified to use `CurrencyPair` as the key in its exchange rate dictionary.
-The `AddRate` method in the `Bank` class now takes two currency strings and an integer rate.
-The `GetRate` method in the `Bank` class is updated to use the `CurrencyPair` class to look up rates.
+The `AddRate()` method in the `Bank` class now takes two currency strings and an integer rate.
+The `Rate()` method in the `Bank` class is updated to use the `CurrencyPair` class to look up rates.

 ### Key point from the chapter